nirtamir2/talks/2025-06-25/src/slides.md

 <v-drag-arrow pos="560,100,78,91"/>

 <!--
-Mesh is made of 2 parts: Geometry and Mesh
+Mesh is made of 2 parts: Geometry and Material
 -->

 ---